Note: Please adhere to the 375-word limit for this section.

 RLE research is focused on seven major themes:

-Sixty-eight principal investigators—of whom 59 are MIT faculty members—direct RLE's research projects.
-These faculty members are drawn from nine MIT departments and divisions: Biological Engineering, Electrical Engineering and Computer Science, Engineering Systems, Materials Science and Engineering, Mathematics, Mechanical Engineering, Nuclear Science and Engineering, Physics, and the Harvard-MIT Division of Health Sciences and Technology.
+Over 75 principal investigators—of whom 65 are MIT faculty members—direct RLE's research projects.
+These faculty members are drawn from nine MIT departments and divisions: Biological Engineering, Electrical Engineering and Computer Science, Engineering Systems, Materials Science and Engineering, Mathematics, Mechanical Engineering, Nuclear Science and Engineering, Physics, and the Harvard-MIT Health Sciences and Technology Program.

 More than 340 MIT graduate and undergraduate students—also drawn from these departments and divisions—make RLE one of the primary environments for student learning at MIT.
 In fact, it is the combination of forefront research with student participation across multiple academic disciplines that characterizes the RLE culture.